Sylvain-SF/UFOs/README.md

 # **Results:**
 <br>
 Utilisation of the webpage is straightforward and easy to use, UFOs sightings are display in a table and users can scroll down through all of them or filter it at their convenience.
-There is five filter available:
+There is five filters available:

 - Date.
 - City.